fafranco82/swdestinydb-json-data/README.md

 To have text spanning multiple lines, use `\n` to separate them.
 To have quotes as part of the text, use `\"`.
 For example, `"\"Orange and white: one of a kind.\" <cite>Poe Dameron</cite>"` results in following flavor text:

-> *"Orange and white: one of a kind." -Eddard Stark*
+> *"Orange and white: one of a kind."
+Poe Dameron*

 #### Star Wars Destiny symbols